Table of Contents

 - Positive end-expiratory pressure (PEEP) → to minimize atelectasis.

 - High Positive end-expiratory pressure (high PEEP):

-It is a type of open lung ventilation which opens the collapsed alveoli and reduces the over distention of the alveoli.
+It is a type of open lung ventilation, which opens the collapsed alveoli and reduces theirs overdistention.
 It’s set to minimize FIO2 and maximize PaO2.

 Prognosis and Outcome of ARDS

-ARDS is a serious condition that usually associated with high mortality and morbidity.
-Although mortality rate in patients with ARDS is high and range from 26 % to 44 %, the majority of patients recover the maximum function of the lungs within six months.
+ARDS is a serious condition that is usually associated with high mortality and morbidity.
+Although the mortality rate of patients with ARDS is high and ranges from 26 % to 44 %, the majority of patients recover the maximum function of their lungs within six months.

-It has been demonstrated that non-pulmonary causes of ARDS, such as sepsis and non-pulmonary organ failure, accounts for more than 80 % cases of death.
+It has been demonstrated that non-pulmonary causes of ARDS, such as sepsis and non-pulmonary organ failure, account for more than 80 % of death cases.

 Several risk factors have been identified to estimate the prognosis in a patient with ARDS:

-- Advanced age: the older age, the higher mortality rate.
+- Advanced age: the older age, the higher the mortality rate.